aflahamarlyadi/monash-hackathon-2021/README.md

     2. Organize all the files in a folder (Downloads folder by default) by a list of keywords entered by the user.

+    3. User-friendly (clear and straightforward with less complicated interaction).

 ## INSTRUCTIONS:

     1. For the purpose of testing, create an empty folder in the user folder named "Hackathon" (eg. "C:\Users\username\Hackathon")